 A language is community property, and the language community can judge the language of one of its members as being normal or aberrant.
 Furthermore, texts may be considered community property, and a community of people may well think they have something to say about how that text is treated and communicated, such as in translation.
-Most translations do not take place in a vacuum, where no opinions, purposes and understandings matter, except those of the translator and the audience of the translation with reference to the original author's purposes.
-There are not just one, two, or three main participants or groups of participants in a prototypical translation context, but four.
+Most translations do not take place in a social context where opinions, understandings, purposes and perspectives of the translator and audience are all that matter.
 The sponsors, critics or other third-party stakeholders have their own purposes that can and likely will help shape the translation.

-2.5.
+4.5.
 Definition of Translation

-Now it would be appropriate to give a definition of translation according to this model, in light of the roles of the major participants and their purposes, and given a realistic, non-abstract and nonstructuralist perspective of how language works.
+Now given the framework that we are starting to develop here, it would be appropriate to give a definition of what translation is, in light of the roles of the major participants and their purposes, and given a realistic, non-abstract and non-structuralist perspective of how language works.
 A translation is a text derived from another text in another language, exhibiting qualities of equivalence to that source text, such that the derived text can be taken as a substitute for the original text.

 A translation is a text.
 It is words arranged in sentences, and sentences arranged in larger structures, in a non-arbitrary way according to the conventions of language, with the purpose of communicating something in particular.
 A speech actor, which in this case is a translator, constructs this text with a purpose.
-The translator is referencing another text and aiming to produce something perceived to be equivalent in some significant way.
+The translator is referencing another text and aiming to produce something perceived to be equivalent to the original text in some significant way.
 The translator perceives that an original author intended to communicate something to an original audience, and the translator aims to reproduce something from that original communication in a new context and with a new audience that was not reached by the original, source text.
 According to the traditional definition of translation, this new communication is in a language different from the original communication.

 A successful translation can be considered one in which all the active participants can be satisfied that their purposes have been accomplished.
 A translation is less than successful to the extent that one or more of the participants are dissatisfied with the results.
 If a translation is successful, then the audience of the translation will consider that the original text is now "theirs" in a form they can access.
-The translation now stands as a comprehensible equivalent of the original text.
+The translation now stands as a functional equivalent of the original text.